Cash and Money Market Funds vs. Bonds: Which is Better?

 Another important consideration related to the movement in interest rates is the yield at which the proceeds from an investment are reinvested.
 Interest and principal payments are reinvested at whatever going rate the market dictates when they are received, not at a constant rate.
 As rates fall, maturing bonds with higher yields are replaced with lower-yielding bonds, reducing income.
 Conversely, as rates rise, a portfolio’s income rises as low-yielding bonds are replaced with higher-yielding ones.
 Reinvestment risk is a function of interest rate volatility and the maturity structure of the underlying investment.

 With longer-term bonds, in return for taking on the interest rate risk (duration), investors are exposed to less reinvestment risk.
 With cash or other short-term investments, an investor takes very little interest rate risk but is exposed to extreme reinvestment risk.
 For example, investor A invests in a money market account yielding 4%, and investor B invests in a five-year bond yielding 4%.
 After one year, if interest rates decline and the money market account is now yielding 2%, investor A will earn a lower yield.
 Alternatively, investor B will still earn 4%, as the bond was locked into that rate for five years.
 In addition, assuming the five-year yield also fell, the investor would enjoy appreciation of the underlying bond.
-Remember, in a falling rate environment, Total Return = Income + Capital Appreciation.

 Of course, rates could also rise from here, and the locked-in 4% bond yield for investor B would become a lower yield than cash.
 But if the Fed is to be believed and the market’s expectations are correct, the most likely path for rates over the next 12-24 months is lower.
-While cash or an equivalent investment may provide an attractive yield today, that yield, and therefore the income generated, may evaporate with little to no potential for capital appreciation as rates normalize.
+While cash or an equivalent investment may provide an attractive yield today, that yield, and therefore the income generated, may evaporate with little to no potential for capital appreciation if rates decline.
 A portfolio of intermediate bonds, on the other hand, will maintain most of its income-generating ability while also providing attractive total returns as holdings in the portfolio appreciate.

-Both cash and fixed income can play important roles in a portfolio.
 For some investors, locking in a longer-term cash flow may be important; for others, capital stability may be important.
-While bonds offer the opportunity for both a fixed income and capital appreciation, cash and money market accounts offer relative safety.
 The type of investment that is right for you will depend on your investment goals, risk tolerance, and current market conditions.

-Why outlook is important
+Why Outlook is Important

 BOND CONCEPTS BY MADISON INVESTMENTS